| Some

 Dickens's The Old Curiosity Shop is edited with notes and

 an introduction by Norman Page in the Penguin Classics edition.
+Little Nell Trent lives in the quiet gloom of

 the old curiosity shop with her ailing grandfather, for whom she